pmc4/AdaptiveStepSize.jl/docs/src/linear_interpolation.md

 xs3, ys3 = points_linear(f, domain3, tol; scan_step = 1e-4)
 ```

+Note that when defining the domains, we are adding or substracting a very small number (`1e-15`).
+This is because the first segment is valid for $x < 2\pi$, so the first domain must be open on the right side (it cannot include the point $2\pi$).
+Mathematically this is represented by the interval $[0,\, 2\pi)$.
+On the computer, we can do the same by subtracting a very small number, i.e., `domain1 = [0.0, 2π - 1e-15]`.
+The same happens with the last segment that is only valid for $x > 10$.
+We cannot include the point $10$ on `domain3`.
+That is why we represent it as `domain3 = [10.0 + 1e-15, 20.0]`.
 When we plot the results we explicitly get the endpoints.

 ```@example piecewise_example
 plot2() # hide